 The best way for parents and teens to come to a mutual understanding about driving privileges, and the requirements necessary to retain those privileges, is to develop a family driving contract.
 A driving contract communicates a fundamental understanding between parents and youth that driving is a privilege, not a right guaranteed to them simply because they possess a driver's license.
 Driving contracts are perfect for families with teen drivers under 18 years old, because parents are the legal guardians of those youth.
 However, driving contracts are also appropriate for older youth still living at home who use their parents' car, or are otherwise financially dependent upon their parents.
 If a 21-year-old college student is driving a car that is owned and paid for by his parents, it's perfectly reasonable for his parents to require a driving contract to establish the rules governing this privilege.
 Youth of all ages need to understand that there are rules they must follow to retain their driving privileges and to continue to enjoy the freedom and independence that comes from the benefit of having this driving privilege.
 The driving contract should include both non-negotiable safety rules, as well as negotiated agreements surrounding such things as who pays for what, and how the family car(s) are to be shared.

-At the very minimum, a family driving contract should include the requirement that youth follow the state's driving laws and should specifically mention these legal requirements to ensure youth are fully aware of the laws.
+At the very minimum, a family driving contract should include the requirement that youth follow the state/territory/province driving laws and should specifically mention these legal requirements to ensure youth are fully aware of the laws.
 For instance, the contract should mention the rules governing their learner's permit or intermediate license: e.g., driving with supervision with a learner's permit, returning home with the car at the time specified for nighttime driving restrictions, and limiting the number of teen passengers.
 The driving contract should also include all driver safety laws: wearing seatbelts at all times, no driving while intoxicated, no texting or cell phone use, etc.

-Although every state may not have laws governing texting or cell phone use while driving, parents need to remember that they can create rules that are stricter than state laws, especially if they feel that their youth's skills are insufficiently learned, or if their maturity warrants less freedom.
+Although every location may not have laws governing texting or cell phone use while driving, parents need to remember that they can create rules that are stricter than state laws, especially if they feel that their youth's skills are insufficiently learned, or if their maturity warrants less freedom.
 For example, an immature youth may feel reluctant to ask their passengers to wear a seatbelt.
 Therefore, the contract might specify that the car shall not be operated until every passenger has buckled their seatbelts.
 This allows the youth to comfortably tell their passengers they must wear their seatbelts.
 Parents may want to create rules that will limit as many distractions as possible: no eating while driving, no talking or texting on phones, no fixing makeup, no changing a CD or song on the MP3 player, and no loading GPS maps or addresses.
 Each of these distracting activities can take youth's attention away from the road and even a moment's distraction can lead to a deadly mistake.

 The contract should also strictly prohibit driving while under the influence of alcohol or other drugs; not only is it illegal, but it's extremely dangerous and deadly.
 Here again, the contract may need to be more strict than state laws.
 Youth may mistakenly believe they're safe to drive because they "just had one," or because they're "just buzzed," and are not intoxicated.
 However, it's important for them to understand that any amount of substance is "too much."
 Driving while using any amount, of any drug or alcohol, should be immediate grounds for youth to lose driving privileges for an extended period of time.
 However, it is equally important for youth to know that if they make the mistake of drinking or experimenting with drugs, or find themselves riding in a car with someone who has been drinking or experimenting with drugs, they can call home and get a ride home with no questions asked.
 This is often called the lifesaver or safety plan.
 This way, teens know that they can get home safely without risking their life; or, the wrath of their parents.